deepcelllineage/overview/README.md

 ### Online

 #### Slack
-Communicate with the Deep_scLT group through [sfbayfastai's Slack Workspace](http://bit.ly/JoinSlackFastaiSFbay) (#deepcelllineage channel)
+Communicate with the DeepCellLineage group through [sfbayfastai's Slack Workspace](http://bit.ly/JoinSlackFastaiSFbay) (#deepcelllineage channel)

 #### Github
 Read and comment on the issues or project tabs for each repo